kevinmazige/Skies/README.md

    Put this key in the strings resource file under the TODO comment Skies/app/src/main/res/values/strings.xml

 Currently the app initialises its database from a CSV file in the raw folder under resources.
-Ideally it would get this data from a web Api that can be more easily kept up to date.
+Ideally it would get this data from a web Api that can be kept up to date more easily.

 N.B.
 The n2yo api key usually only allows 1000 api transactions per hour.
 When these are exceeded, the api will not return